 Spellbound (Majin Trait) (See Selected Traits).
 The Majin race are known for their unique, magical abilities.
 At Character Creation, you may select three of these traits to gain (these traits are treated as individual Racial Traits):

-Transfiguration Beam (Body).
+Transfiguration Beam (Mind).
 You may attempt to turn a target into another object – usually food.
 For Two Actions and 6(T) Ki Points, you may make a Magic Strike Roll against a target that is not at Long Range.
 Reduce your Strike Roll as if you were making a Called Shot.
 If you successfully strike them, you can transform them into an object of your choice (this is mostly an aesthetic change at this stage – but you can choose a new base Size Category for them between Nano and their base Size Category), and then make an opposed Cognitive Save.
 If one character has a higher Tier of Power, they gain +1(T) to their Cognitive Save for this check.
-If you win, the target is completely transformed into that object, gains the Prone Combat Condition and cannot take any actions.
+If you win, the target is completely transformed into that object, gains the Prone Combat Condition and cannot make any Maneuvers – at this stage, you can decide if they become Candy or not.
 If you lose, the target gains the Transfigured Combat Condition.

 The effects of Transfiguration Beam last for 1d4 Combat Rounds (roll the dice as soon as the target is successfully hit).
 If you had turned a target into Candy and they failed their Opposed Cognitive Save, you may spend Two Actions while they are within your Melee Range to consume them.
-If their Tier of Power was equal to -1 your base Tier of Power or higher, you gain +1 stack of the Absorption Manifested Power.
+If their Tier of Power was equal to -1 your base Tier of Power or higher, you gain +1 stack of the Absorption Manifested Power, ignoring Racial Requirements.
 The consumed character is the Absorbed Character and they gain the Absorbed Combat Condition with you as the Absorber.
-If their Tier of Power was -2 lower than your base Tier of Power or if the targeted character was a Minion, they are instantly Defeated and you gain the benefits as if eating a piece of candy (see – Cooking).
+If their Tier of Power was -2 lower than your base Tier of Power or if the targeted character was a Minion, they are instantly Defeated and you gain the benefits as if eating a piece of Candy.

 Opponents cannot use the Guard option of the Parry Maneuver against the Transfiguration Beam, but they can use the Deflect Option.